Generate a (console/LaTeX/word/excel/txt) report classifying nodes and comparing models

 Output types.

-consoleprints roles, sets, formulas (ifverbose), and a compact model comparison with{modelsummary}if available (falls back gracefully otherwise).latexwrites a LaTeX fragment you can\\input{}into a paper.docx/wordwrites a Word doc (usesoptions(DAGassist.ref_docx=...)if set).excel/xlsxwrites an Excel workbook with tidy tables.text/txtwrites a plain-text report for logs/notes.
+consoleprints roles, adjustment sets, formulas (ifverbose), and a compact model comparison (using{modelsummary}if available, falling back gracefully otherwise).latexwrites or prints a LaTeX fragment you can\\input{}into a paper — it usestabularraylong tables and will include any requested Canon. (-NCO / -NCT) variants.docx/wordwrites a Word doc (respectsoptions(DAGassist.ref_docx=...)if set).excel/xlsxwrites an Excel workbook with tidy tables.text/txtwrites a plain-text report for logs/notes.dwplot/dotwhiskerproduces a dot-whisker visualization of the fitted models.

 Dependencies.
 Core requires {dagitty}.
 Optional enhancements: {modelsummary}

-(pretty tables), {broom} (fallback tidying), {rmarkdown} + Pandoc (DOCX),
+(pretty tables), {broom} (fallback tidying), {rmarkdown} + pandoc (DOCX),

 Interpreting the output